Zofia-Leszczynska/Zofia-Leszczynska.github.io/docs/GitHub/GitHubPages.md

 2. In the top menu click ***File***.
 3. Select ***New File***.
 4. Name the file as *index.html*.
-5. Write any content in HTMl.
+5. Write any content in HTML.
 6. Save the file.
 7. To add the file to GitHub, open GitHub Desktop.
 8. Select a repository from the list.